Rhyne Howard

-Rhyne Howard (born April 29, 2000) is an American professional basketball player for the Atlanta Dream of the Women's National Basketball Association (WNBA).
+Rhyne Howard (born April 29, 2000) is an American professional basketball player for the Atlanta Dream of the Women's National Basketball Association (WNBA) and for the Vinyl of Unrivaled.
 She played college basketball for the Kentucky Wildcats.
-She graduated from Bradley Central High School located in Cleveland, Tennessee in 2018.
+She graduated from Bradley Central High School in Cleveland, Tennessee, in 2018.
 She was drafted first overall by the Dream in the 2022 WNBA draft.

-In her senior year of high school at Bradley Central located in Tennessee, she was named 2018 Tennessee Gatorade Player of the Year and Tennessee Miss Basketball.
+In her senior year of high school at Bradley Central, she was named 2018 Tennessee Gatorade Player of the Year and Tennessee Miss Basketball.
 Howard participated on the USA team in 2018 and 2019, leading them to a gold medal and was awarded MVP honors in 2018.
 She participated in the Jordan Brand Classic among the top rated recruits in the U.S. Following her freshman season at Kentucky, Howard was named USBWA National Freshman of the Year.
 In 2020 and 2021, she was named SEC Player of the Year.

 College career

 Howard notched SEC player of the year in 2020 and 2021, her sophomore and junior years at UK.
 She also earned All-SEC defensive team and All-SEC first team honors in 2021.
 In her freshman year, she earned the honors of All-SEC first team and SEC freshman of the year.
 Entering the Wildcats' 2021 postseason, Howard is the only player in the nation averaging 19 points per game and 7.5 rebounds per game, while snatching 40 steals and 70 assists.

+On January 9, 2020, Howard recorded 43 points during a road game visiting the Alabama Crimson Tide.
+This performance tied the record for most points scored in a single game for a Kentucky women's player.
+This record was first accomplished by Jennifer O'Neill in 2013.

 On January 27, 2022, Howard scored her 2,000th point in her college career, becoming the third Wildcat to reach that benchmark.